-The 2017 tax season officially began this week, which seems like a perfect time for a primer on tax crimes.
+The 2020 tax season is underway, which seems like a perfect time for a primer on tax crimes.
 Lying on your tax return, cooking the books, or failing to file can land you in trouble with the law, but how much trouble?
 Here’s a look at common tax crimes, how the federal government prosecutes these cases, and what kind of penalties they carry.

 Types of Tax Crimes

 The tax code is chock-full of complex regulations and rules that are difficult for a lot of people to understand.
 Many people make simple mistakes on their taxes, while others willfully violate tax laws in an effort to try and get a bigger return, owe less, or perhaps, dodge them altogether.

 Tax Perjury/False Statements

 Intentionally lying on a tax return, even if it’s a white lie, is a federal crime.
 It’s called tax perjury and it occurs one of two ways: when individuals intentionally file fraudulent documents or assist someone else in doing the same.

 In other words, if either a tax payer or a tax preparer knowingly fudges a tax return, both could face charges under federal law.
 This could include misidentifying a main source of income, claiming non-qualified dependents, or fabricating deductions.

 Under 26 USC 7206 (1), in order to prove its case against a person for making a false tax return, the government must show that the defendant:

 - made and signed a return, statement or document under the penalties of perjury